rosstulloch/ClockRadio/README.md

 Flic button instructions
 ---------------------

-Assume the buttons are arranged in a row in front of the phone, like this: [X X X]
+Assume the buttons are arranged in a row in front of the phone, like so: [X X X]

 Buttons are identified by the app by name.
 The buttons need to be named: "left", "middle" and "right".
 Case doesn't matter.
 The first time you start the app you need to 'grab' each Flic button.
 To do this click the hamburger ("&#x11054;") symbol in the top left of the app.
 Repeat this for each of the three buttons.

-Pressing the left button plays the left preset radio station.
-Pressing the right button plays the right preset radio station.

-Double pressing the right button cycles over all the other available radio stations.
+Use the left and right buttons to move between stations.

-Pressing the centre button turns on the radio (if not already on, to the last station) and steps over each available sleep time.
+Pressing the centre button turns on the radio and steps over each available sleep time.
 Holding down the centre button turns OFF the radio.

-If the radio is turned on using the left or right buttons and a sleep time isn't chosen, the radio with turn off after 90 minutes.
-(This is to preserve battery life since my phone is plugged into a wall timer so it doesn't charge all the time).

 License
 -------